itext/itextsharp/README.md

 AGPL is a free / open source software license.

-This doesn't mean the software is gratis!
+This doesn't mean the software is free to use!

 Buying a license is mandatory as soon as you develop commercial activities distributing the iText software inside your product or deploying it on a network